ye1sultan/hj_mac_interface/README.md

 - `lint`: Run ESLint to lint the code
 - `format`: Run Prettier to check the code (it doesn't change the code)
 - `format:write`: Run Prettier to format the code
-- `test`: Run the default unit-test script (Vitest)
-- `test:watch`: Run the default unit-test script in watch mode (Vitest)
-- `test:unit`: Run the Vitest tests
-- `test:e2e`: Run the Playwright tests
-- `test:all`: Run all tests (Vitest and Playwright)

-> The test scripts involving Playwright require the app be builded before running the tests.
-So, before run the tests, run the `package`, `make` or `publish` script.

 ## How to use